This post may contain affiliate links. Read my full disclosure policy.

-A simple delicious recipe for Aperol Spritz – the icy Prosecco Cocktail that has taken Europe by storm.
-Light, refreshing and incredibly thirst-quenching this cocktail is just what the doctor ordered on a hot summer’s day!
+A simple delicious recipe for Aperol Spritz – Light, refreshing and incredibly thirst-quenching this prosecco cocktail is just what the doctor ordered on a hot summer’s day!

 I’ll be honest, I didn’t think it could happen.
 Starting in Amsterdam, I began noticing all the brightly colored orange drinks called Aperol Spritz’s at outdoor cafes and thought, wow, that looks incredibly unappetizing!
 They are just way too … orange!
 I stuck with my rosé and prosecco.

 Then came Berlin and Prague and the heatwave.
 More orange cocktails.
 Everywhere!
 Mind you it was sweltering hot and these orange drinks were served over ice.
 A little more tempting, but still I refrained.

 Then Vienna, where temperatures were almost unbearable, and yes, more icy orange drinks!
 What is happening I thought?!
 I dug my heels in and stuck with my usual.

 We had just arrived, hot and sweaty and wilting under the hot sun and the waiter suggested that I have an Aperol Spritz and in my weakened state, I just nodded my head yes, too tired to object.

 It went down like punch.
 So cool and refreshing with just a hint of bitter, disappearing in minutes.

 We’ve been here in Budapest 3 days now and well, as much as I hate to admit it, I’ve drunk the cool-aid, so to speak.
 I’m a believer now, spritzin’ it up all over town.
 Haha!

 So anyway, just I thought I’d share. 🙂

 How to Make an Aperol Spritz: